 Size and Growth Rate

-Lantana ‘Dallas Red’ is a fast-growing ground cover that will grow to be 3 feet tall and 4 feet wide.
-Some growers report that it can reach its full size in the first year.
+‘Dallas Red’ is a fast-growing ground cover that will grow to be 3 feet tall and 4 feet wide.
+Some growers report that it can reach its full size within a year.

 Soil

-Lantana ‘Dallas Red’ is definitely not picky about soil, as long as it’s well-drained.
+‘Dallas Red’ lantana is definitely not picky about soil, as long as it’s well-draining.
 It will grow in everything from sand to clay, and unlike native plants, which prefer alkaline soil, it will happily grow in either acidic or alkaline soil.

-If you have clay soil or a low spot in your yard that tends to stay wet during the monsoon, this lantana doesn’t mind moist growing conditions, as long as there’s no standing water.
+If you have clay soil or a low spot in your yard that tends to stay wet during the monsoon,’Dallas Red’ is one lantana hybrid doesn’t mind moist growing conditions, as long as there’s no standing water.

 Other Location Considerations

-Since it can be irritating to touch and toxic for pets, keep it where kids and dogs can’t get at it.
-It does great in hanging baskets and people in northern climates often buy them for containers and treat them as annuals.
+Since it can be irritating to touch and toxic for pets, plant it where kids and pets can’t get at it.
+It does great in hanging baskets and pots.
+Gardeners in colder climates often grow them in containers as annuals.

 Since it loses its leaves, it’s not a good choice to plant near a pool.